JumaJuiceTime/TheHundredSaints/Classes/Friar.md

 ===== Languages =====

-In addition to their native languages, friars speak Liturgic, the language of Church scripture.
+In addition to their native languages, hiereus speak Liturgic, the language of Church scripture.

 ===== Poverty =====

-Due to their monastic vows, a friar’s worldly possessions are limited to that which can be carried on their person or mount.
+Due to their monastic vows, a hiereus’s worldly possessions are limited to that which can be carried on their person or mount.
 Excess wealth must be donated to worthy causes (not other PCs).

-Furthermore, a friar must dress in a simple habit and cut their hair in a traditional tonsure.
+Furthermore, a hiereus must dress in a simple habit and cut their hair in a traditional tonsure.

 ===== Turning the Undead =====

-A friar may attempt to drive off undead monsters by presenting their holy symbol and invoking the might of the One True God.
+A hiereus may attempt to drive off undead monsters by presenting their holy symbol and invoking the might of the One True God.

 **Range:** The undead must be within 30′.
 Concealed undead (e.g. behind doors or in coffers) are unaffected.

-**Turning roll:** When a friar attempts to turn the undead, roll 2d6 to determine the result (modifiers listed below):
+**Turning roll:** When a hiereus attempts to turn the undead, roll 2d6 to determine the result (modifiers listed below):

   * **4 or lower:** The undead are unaffected.
   * **5–6:** 2d4 undead are stunned for 1 Round, unable to act.
-  * **7–12:** 2d4 undead flee from the friar for 1 Turn.
+  * **7–12:** 2d4 undead flee from the hiereus for 1 Turn.
   * **13 or higher:** 2d4 undead are permanently destroyed.

-**Lower Level undead:** If the undead are lower Level than the friar, the turning roll is modified by +2 per Level difference (maximum +6).
-For example, a Level 5 friar turning Level 3 undead would gain a +4 bonus.
+**Lower Level undead:** If the undead are lower Level than the hiereus, the turning roll is modified by +2 per Level difference (maximum +6).
+For example, a Level 5 hiereus turning Level 3 undead would gain a +4 bonus.

-**Higher Level undead:** If the undead are higher Level than the friar, the turning roll is modified by –2 per Level difference (maximum –6).
-For example, a Level 3 friar turning Level 6 undead would suffer a –6 penalty.
+**Higher Level undead:** If the undead are higher Level than the hiereus, the turning roll is modified by –2 per Level difference (maximum –6).
+For example, a Level 3 hiereus turning Level 6 undead would suffer a –6 penalty.

 **Mixed groups:** In encounters with multiple types of undead, those of lowest Level are affected first.
-On a successful turning roll, the friar may make another roll the following Round, affecting the next lowest Level type of undead present.
+On a successful turning roll, the hiereus may make another roll the following Round, affecting the next lowest Level type of undead present.
 This process may be repeated until all types of undead have been affected or a turning roll fails.

 **Usage frequency:** One attempt per Turn.

-===== Friar Advancement =====
+===== Hiereus Advancement =====

 ^ ^ ^ ^ ^ ^  Save Targets  ^^^^^
 ^ Level^ XP^ Hit Points^ Attack^ AC Bonus^ Doom^ Ray^ Hold^ Blast^ Spell^